emanueln/umarete/README.md

-# life-sim
+# umarete

-A simulation of evolution by natural selection within groups and between them.
+A simulation of life, adaptation and reproduction.

 ## Getting Started